michelkeus/TechXchangeNL-ansible/README.md

 ## The basics
 The division of work between HCP and AAP (as likely already explained to you) is:
-- HCP: Building up and changing infrastructure in the cloud, among which are RHEL10 servers
+- HCP Terraform: Building up and changing infrastructure in the cloud, among which are RHEL10 servers
 - AAP: Configure the servers to become a webserver serving a website

-This seperation of concerns means HCP has all the credentials needed to do it's thing in the cloud of choice (AWS) and AAP has no credentials nor visibility in the cloud infrastructure.
-AAP uses the integrations with HCP to be able to do it's thing on the provisioned infrastructure.
+This seperation of concerns means HCP Terraform has all the credentials needed to do it's thing in the cloud of choice (AWS) and AAP has no credentials nor visibility in the cloud infrastructure.
+AAP uses the integrations with HCP Terraform to be able to do it's thing on the provisioned infrastructure.

 So what are the basics we have set up for you:
 1. AAP has the notion of _Organizations_.
 For this workshop an Organization named `TechXchangeNL` has been made and you will work within that organization.
 2. A _Machine Credential_ named `RHEL`.
 You use this machine credential to be able to run your playbooks on the provisioned servers.
-HCP deploys the keys inside this credential to the cloud.
+HCP Terraform deploys the keys inside this credential to the cloud.
 3. A _Custom Credential Type_ called `Hashicorp Terraform Cloud`.
 You will use this later to create your own credential of this type.
 See [here](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.6/html/getting_started_with_hashicorp_and_ansible_automation_platform/terraform-product#creating-custom-credential-type) for details.
 4. An _Inventory_ called `local` with the host `localhost` for api based automations.
 Playbooks that use an api for their work typically use localhost.
 5. A _token_ to be able to do stuff in Hashicorp Terraform Cloud.
-This token is available as a var in HCP.
+This token is available as a var in HCP Terraform.
 6. An _Execution Environment_ called `ee-tech-x-change-nl` in AAP that provides all the collections and dependencies you need in this workshop.
 For Terraform there are currently 2 certified ansible collections:
   - [cloud.terraform](https://caap.fvz.ansible-labs.de/content/collections/published/cloud/terraform/documentation/) - Maintained by Red Hat.
 It uses the terraform cli to talk to terraform.
   - [hashicorp.terraform](https://caap.fvz.ansible-labs.de/content/collections/published/hashicorp/terraform/documentation/) - Maintained by HashiCorp